realgs/skryptowe20/README.md

 # Sales API

-Sales API is an API, which allows users to request rates and sales data from [sales data sample](https://www.kaggle.com/kyanyoga/sample-sales-data) found on Kaggle.
+Sales API is an API, which allows users to request usd exchange rates and sales data from [sales data sample](https://www.kaggle.com/kyanyoga/sample-sales-data) found on Kaggle.
+The data is from years 2004 and 2005.

 ## Installation